Detecting Localized Density Anomalies in Multivariate Data via Coin-Flip Statistics: Acknowledgments

-AS was partially supported by the grant “DS4ASTRO: Data Science methods for Multi-Messenger Astrophysics $\&$ Multi-Survey Cosmology”, in the framework of the PRO3 ‘Programma Congiunto’ (DM n.
+We thank Abhishek Sharma for helpful discussions on collider aspects.
+SS and AL acknowledge financial support from Regione Friuli Venezia Giulia (project F53C22001770002); AL also acknowledges funding from the Italian National Centre for HPC (Grant No. CN00000013).
+AS was partially supported by “DS4ASTRO: Data Science methods for Multi-Messenger Astrophysics $\&$ Multi-Survey Cosmology” under the PRO3 ‘Programma Congiunto’ (DM n.
 289/2021) of the Italian Ministry for University and Research.
-AL acknowledges funding from NextGenerationEU through the Italian National Centre for HPC, Big Data, and Quantum Computing (Grant No. CN00000013).
-AL and SS also acknowledges financial support by the region Friuli Venezia Giulia (project F53C22001770002).
-RT and AS acknowledge funding from Next Generation EU, in the context of the National Recovery and Resilience Plan, Investment PE1 – Project FAIR “Future Artificial Intelligence Research”.
-This resource was co-financed by the Next Generation EU [DM 1555 del 11.10.22].
-RT is partially supported by the Fondazione ICSC, Spoke 3 “Astrophysics and Cosmos Observations”, Piano Nazionale di Ripresa e Resilienza Project ID CN00000013 “Italian Research Center on High-Performance Computing, Big Data and Quantum Computing” funded by MUR Missione 4 Componente 2 Investimento 1.4: Potenziamento strutture di ricerca e creazione di “campioni nazionali di R$\&$S (M4C2-19 )” - Next Generation EU (NGEU).
-MA acknowledges partial support from the UK Engineering and Physical Sciences Research Council [EP/W015080/1, EP/W522673/1].
-MA also acknowledges partial support from the European Union’s Horizon 2020 research and innovation programme under European Research Council Grant Agreement No 101002652 (PI K. Mandel) and Marie Skłodowska-Curie Grant Agreement No 873089.
-HH was supported by the Research Council of Finland (RCoF) through the Flagship of advanced mathematics for sensing, imaging and modelling, decision number 358 944.
-GC is supported by the European Union's Horizon Europe research and innovation programme under the Marie Skłodowska-Curie Postdoctoral Fellowship Programme, SMASH co-funded under the grant agreement No. 101081355.
-The operation (SMASH project) is co-funded by the Republic of Slovenia and the European Union from the European Regional Development Fund.
+AS and RT acknowledge funding from Next Generation EU under the National Recovery and Resilience Plan, Investment PE1 – Project FAIR “Future Artificial Intelligence Research”; this resource was co-financed by the Next Generation EU [DM 1555 del 11.10.22].
+RT is partially supported by Fondazione ICSC, Spoke 3 “Astrophysics and Cosmos Observations”, Piano Nazionale di Ripresa e Resilienza Project ID CN00000013 “Italian Research Center on High-Performance Computing, Big Data and Quantum Computing”, funded by MUR Missione 4 Componente 2 Investimento 1.4: Potenziamento strutture di ricerca e creazione di “campioni nazionali di R$\&$S (M4C2-19 )” - Next Generation EU (NGEU).
+GC is supported by the European Union’s Horizon Europe research and innovation program under the Marie Sklodowska-Curie COFUND Postdoctoral Programme grant agreement No. 101081355- SMASH and by the Republic of Slovenia and the European Union from the European Regional Development Fund.
+Disclaimer: Co-funded by the European Union; views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Research Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
+MA acknowledges partial support from the UK Engineering and Physical Sciences Research Council [EP/W015080/1, EP/W522673/1] and from the European Union’s Horizon 2020 research and innovation programme under European Research Council Grant Agreement No 101002652 (PI K. Mandel) and Marie Skłodowska-Curie Grant Agreement No 873089.
+HH was supported by the Research Council of Finland Flagship of Advanced Mathematics for Sensing Imaging and Modelling grant 359183.